List of Fablehaven characters: Significant magical creatures

 These creatures were established as guardians to the Eternals.
-The can change into any animal of similar size, excluding humans.
+They can change into any animal of similar size, excluding humans.
 Niko, the leader of the shape-shifters, watched over Roon Osricson, and preferred the shape of a white tiger.
 Tux was Mark's companion and preferred the shape of a black cat.
 Janan stayed with Civia, and preferred the shape of a white lap dog.